-Portugal: Teaching English Abroad in a Hidden Gem< Back to the TEFL News
+Portugal: Teaching English Abroad in a Hidden Gem

 Kevin is an experienced Program Advisor with BridgeTEFL in Denver, Colorado.
 Before joining Bridge, he spent time volunteering as an English Teaching Assistant in Valongo, Portugal.
 Here, Kevin recounts his experiences with Portuguese culture and explains why the country is an excellent TEFL destination.